 Speaking of squash and potatoes…

 Today’s recipe, a nutrient-rich spin on classic mashed potatoes, starts by using that transformational cooking technique known as, roasting.
 With a bit of oil, salt and pepper, and a hot oven, the once-intimidating butternut squash is transformed from an unappetizing brick to a soft and sweet base for a mashed side dish.
 Potatoes boil away as the squash roasts (along with a head of garlic), and then the potatoes and squash are mashed together to create a slightly sweet, yet still 100% savory, mashed veggie dish.
 All thanks to one simple cooking technique: roasting!

-- 1 medium-size butternut squash (about 1.5-2lbs), halved and seeds removed
+- 1 medium butternut squash halved and seeds removed, about 1.5-2lbs

 I prefer the texture of red potatoes in this recipe, but, as noted, yukon gold may also be used.
 You’ll probably need to reduce the broth if you use yukon gold potatoes.

 *Avocado oil may be used instead of the olive oil, or coconut oil.
 Coconut oil may add a coconut flavor to the final dish.

 **I’ve used salted butter to make this recipe, just because it’s what I have on hand.
 Feel free to use salted or unsalted butter.
 I recommend waiting until the veggies are mashed to add the actual salt (which is about 1/2 teaspoon for me).
 The final amount of salt added will depend on the saltiness of your broth (I don’t add salt when making my homemade chicken or veggie broth) and butter.